thinknotes/sample_project/README.md

 ## sample_project

-# This is some sample text just to make sure taht our Git project is set up.
+# This is some sample text just to make sure that our Git project is set up.